Best Apartment Rental Listing Sites

 5. Craigslist — the world’s top classified ad site has plenty of apartment rentals listed.
 However, you might find open classified’s are not the place many respectable landlords or property managers would choose to draw tenants from.

 Is Craigslist a hot zone for scam applications and for landlord fraud?
 Typically, the ads aren’t pretty, just a list of amenities and features with some photos and a contact number.
+The audience may a big question mark for you.
 On the bright side though, it’s quick to create an ad and Craigslist has immense reach to potential tenants.
 It’s pretty much wild west on Craigslist.
 An alternative service is Facebook marketplace.

 6. Facebook Marketplace — the world’s largest social media network creates some compelling benefits for landlords looking to list their apartments and rental homes.
 Facebook marketplace offers a simple service to show a lower resolution photo slideshow of your rental.